Edward L. Leahy: Education and career

 Born in Bristol, Rhode Island, Leahy attended the public schools and attended Brown University in 1904 and 1905.
 He received a Bachelor of Laws from Georgetown Law in 1908 and was admitted to the Rhode Island bar the same year.
 He was in private practice of law in Bristol starting in 1908.
 He was a judge of the Probate Court in Bristol from 1910 to 1939.
 He was elected to the Bristol school committee in 1913.
 He was a member of the Rhode Island House of Representatives from 1911 to 1913.
 He served as a master of chancery for the Rhode Island Superior Court.
 He served in the United States Army as a lieutenant in the Judge Advocate General's Department during World War I. He was administrator of state taxes for Rhode Island from 1919 to 1948.
 He was director of the State Department of Revenue and Regulation for Rhode Island in 1939.
 He was a member and director of finance for the Rhode Island State Sinking Fund Commission from 1942 to 1946.
 He was a member of the Rhode Island State Retirement Board from 1942 to 1946.
 He was an adviser for the Rhode Island State Department of Finance from 1948 to 1949.
-He was United States Senator from Rhode Island from 1949 to 1950.